 Open Stages is a partner with New York City's public schools

 Our High School Program operates at no cost to schools.
-In our extended in-school residencies with teaching artists, schools participate at fees that are highly subsidized by our program supporters.
-Open Stages nurtures deep partnerships with schools that lack the resources to sustain specialized arts programming.
+In our extended in-school residencies with teaching artists, participating schools pay fees that are highly subsidized by our supporters.
+Open Stages nurtures deep partnerships with schools that lack the resources to sustain arts programming.